Professor of Economics and

 University of Illinois at Urbana-Champaign

 Professor McMahon is an economist engaged in research, writing, and consulting on education and development, education financing, and macroeconomic analysis.
 His primary fields are the Economics of Education and Macro Economic Theory (unemployment, inflation, and growth).

 Professor McMahon will present “The Theory of Education Finance” at an Education Finance Symposium in Oxford on March 18, 2022.
 He presented the keynote address on Higher Education’s Effects on Life’s Chances and Development in Sweden at the TCO National Conference on Higher Education in Stockholm, Sweden (November 2012); Higher Education’s Effects on Life’s Chances and Growth in the UK, Sweden, and the US at the London Education Research Symposium (December 2012); and Economic and Social Impacts of Higher Education in Africa at the APLGU-USAID Public Forum in Washington DC (January 2013).
 He presented his research on Current Financing Issues in Higher Education and Development in Scotland for the UK Higher Education Funding Agencies in Edinburgh (2010), and also in Glasgow and Grontingen.

 Professor McMahon has consulted on the relation of education to growth and development in 22 countries including Scotland (University of Strathclyde), England (LLAKES, University of London), the ILO in Geneva, the European Development Bank, Sweden, Canada, the US and the OECD.
-Consulting work developing countries includes work in Pakistan, Nepal, Indonesia, Thailand, South Korea, Kuwait, Malawi (SSA), and Latin America for USAID, the World Bank, UNICEF, The Kuwait Institute of Scientific Research, and UNESCO.
-Consultancies in OECD countries have been in the United Kingdom for the LLAKES Institute (University of London), in Scotland for the University of Strathclyde, in Europe for the OECD, the ILO, and the European Development Bank, in the US for APLGU and the Southern Education Foundation, and in Canada for the OECD and for the Canadian Government.
-Recent research support has been from the Spencer Foundation, NCES, LLAKES Centre (University of London), DFID in the UK, Strathclyde University in Scotland, and the Government of Canada.
-He is on the Editorial Board of the Journal of Education Finance and a member of the Illinois State Commission on Higher Education Financing.
+Consulting work developing countries includes work in Pakistan, Nepal, Indonesia, Thailand, South Korea, Singapore, Kuwait, Malawi (SSA), and on Latin American countries for USAID, the World Bank, UNICEF, The Kuwait Institute of Scientific Research, and UNESCO.
+Research support has been from the NSF, the Natioal Center for Education Statistics, the Spencer Foundation, the International Academy of Sciences, LLAKES Centre (University of London), DFID in the UK, Strathclyde University in Scotland, and the Government of Canada.
+He is on the Editorial Board of the Journal of Education Finance and was a member of the Illinois State Commission on Higher Education Financing.